Murder of Pamela Werner: Conclusion

 The investigation became more complicated at this point.
 Werner, unhappy with the lack of progress in the case, held a press conference of his own on the steps of the British Legation.
 He decried the lack of information on why Pinfold had been released.
 Drawing on his considerable knowledge of Chinese culture, he noted that there was absolutely no Chinese religious or folk tradition that involved the harvesting of organs, suggesting to him instead that contrary to widespread rumour his daughter's killer or killers were Western.
-To the existing reward he added the offer of 5,000 Chinese gold dollars, most of his life savings, an amount triple what an average Chinese family of the time could earn in their lifetimes.
+To the existing reward, he added the offer of 5,000 Chinese gold dollars, most of his life savings, an amount triple what an average Chinese family of the time could earn in their lifetimes.

 Werner's actions annoyed the authorities enough that they told Dennis and Han not to talk to him anymore, since he was so obviously overcome by grief.
-Contrary to what he had suggested, the authorities considered the killers to likely be one or more of the many sexually frustrated young Chinese men abounding in Peking at the time.
+Contrary to what he had suggested, the authorities considered the killers to likely be one or more of the many sexually frustrated young Chinese men abounding in Beijing at the time.

-Dennis, suffering from a nagging respiratory ailment since he had come to Peking, had been told by his superiors in Tientsin that he had to return there soon.
+Dennis, suffering from a nagging respiratory ailment since he had come to Beijing, had been told by his superiors in Tianjin that he had to return there soon.
 After some negotiation on his part, they agreed he could stay as late as the Chinese New Year, on 7 February.
-He and Han knew that as a practical matter time was running out for them to solve the case even before then.
+He and Han knew that as a practical matter, time was running out for them to solve the case even before then.
 They vainly sought to learn where Pamela's blood might have been, knowing that the location where she was killed was the only possible lead they had left.

 On 29 January the inquest was reconvened.
 After hearing testimony from Pamela's friends and some of the investigating officers, Fitzmaurice recessed the proceeding for lunch and then announced, over reporters' protests, that in the afternoon he would hear from the doctors who had performed the autopsy in camera.
-At the conclusion of the day, he rendered his verdict that Pamela's death was an unlawful killing, but left it open to a later hearing as to who might have committed the crime.
+At the conclusion of the day, he rendered his verdict that Pamela's death was an unlawful killing but left it open to a later hearing as to who might have committed the crime.